Last updated on October 2, 2025

 Nativewind works with both Expo and framework-less React Native projects but Expo provides a more streamlined experience.

-Web: If you'd like to use Metro to bundle for a website or App Clip and you are not using Expo, you will need either Expo's Metro config @expo/metro-config
+Web: If you'd like to use Metro to bundle for a website or App Clip and you are not using Expo, you will need either Expo's Metro config @expo/metro-config or to manually use Tailwind CLI to generate a CSS file.

 Expo | Framework-less | Next.js